squarebe/CV/README.md

 Balint Nemes
 ------------

 I'm a beardy programmer with dyslexy and with its positives and negatives.
-I did achieved much since i learnt how to live and !work! with my gift.
-Since i'm development/progress driven-minded i'm looking for a challenging, diversive, friendly environment to work in, i'm also not afraid of doing repetetive things if those are not for life-time.
+I did achieved much since i learnt how to live and !work! with my gift.<br/> Since i'm development/progress driven-minded i'm looking for a challenging, diversive, friendly environment to work in, i'm also not afraid of doing repetetive things if those are not for life-time.

 _A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment._